 Gently fold in the blueberries.
 Set aside to rest while you preheat your griddle or pan.

-Preheat your griddle to 300°F or a large, flat bottomed, non-stick skillet to medium or medium-low heat.
+Preheat your griddle to 300°F or a large, flat bottomed, non-stick skillet to medium-low heat.

 Chef’s Tip: cook the pancakes at a lower temperature so that they cook more slowly.
 This will allow the pancakes to cook through all the way without browning too much on the outside.

 Scoop out 1/4 cup batter per pancake and place on the griddle.
-Cook until lightly golden on the bottom and bubbles just start appearing on top.
+Cook 3-4 minutes or until lightly golden on the bottom and bubbles just start appearing on top.
 Flip and cook 2-3 more minutes or until the bottom is golden as well.

 Present!